Note: Things have changed since I have been to this trailhead.

 First you must drive Highway 150 south from Evanston Wyoming, or east and then north from Kamas Utah.
 The North Slope (gravel) road heads east from Highway 150 either just south of the Bear River Lodge, or two miles north of the Bear River Visitor Center.
-After following the North Slope Road for two miles, turn right and follow the main road all the way, but, turn right at the major junction and into the East Fork Bear River Scout Camp.
-Follow the road past camp Frontier and to Camp Evergreen.
-Park just out side the camp and near the river bridge, especially when the camp is operating Monday though Saturday.
-The trail is a public access trail, but don’t park right in the scout camp.
+After following the North Slope Road for two miles, turn right and follow the main road all the way, but turn right at the major junction and into the Hinkley Scout Ranch.
+Follow the road past the first camp and to the second.
+Park or walk to just out side the camp and near the river bridge, especially when the camp is operating Monday though Saturday.
+The trail is a public access trail (I verified this with the forest service), but don’t park right in the scout camp.

-This is the easiest of the three routes described, but also the least used.
+This is the easiest of the three routes described (or at least used to be!), but also the least used.
 It is a very scenic route as well since it follows a ridge well above timberline for much of the route.
 Solitude is assured.
+Note: The trail to Baker Lake has deteriorated since I have last been on it so the route is more difficult than it used to be.

 From Camp Evergreen at 8800 feet elevation, locate the Baker Lake Trail.
-There should be a signpost and the trail is right along Boundary Creek, which crosses the road, so it shouldn’t be hard to find.
+The signpost is long gone so you will have to look for the trail, or what's left of it.
 Follow the trail as it switchbacks up the slope.
 There is a junction after a short distance, but as of the mid 1990’s, it was hard to find and not signposted.
 The Bear River-Smiths Fork Trail branches to the right, but a tree is blocking the trail and without a signpost, you may miss the junction.
 (Note: The trail junction is shown incorrectly on the 7.5 minute map Christmas Meadows and is lower than indicated).
-Luckily the main trail is easy to find, but if you do see a junction, head left.
+Luckily the main trail is easy to find (or used to be!!), but if you do see a junction, head left.

 The Baker Lake Trail continues to switchback to a meadow and levels off.
 From here, the trail continues to follow Boundary Creek at a gentle grade before reaching a meadow and some beaver ponds.
 This is about 3.75 miles from the trailhead.
 The trail fades here, and it is a waist of time to look for it.
 Simply follow Boundary Creek for another 1.25 miles to Baker Lake.
 Baker Lake makes a nice little used campsite for a base camp.
 The lake is at 10,420 feet elevation and 4.5 miles from the trailhead.